Click here to return HOME

 We use between 13 and 20 music "cues" per program--everything from the program themes and episode intros to "stings," music beds and even some car driving sound effects For more information about finding and using music cues, see my page Fitting Music to Radio Drama.

 When I burn music cue CD-Rs, I always put eight seconds of silence at the end of the track.
 The ending silence gives the engineer a safety period to turn down the music channel on the mixer before the next track starts--sometimes engineers get busy and run out of hands.
 You may want to put less silence between those tracks that must quickly play back-to-back.
-For manipulating the time between tracks, I highly recommended the now-defunct CD-Architect, the CD burning software previously available from Sonic Foundry http://www.sonicfoundry.com.
+For manipulating the time between tracks, I highly recommended CD-Architect, the CD burning software available from Sonic Foundry http://www.sonicfoundry.com.
 It was perfect for cutting radio drama cue CDs.
 Look for other fancy CD-R burners--especially ones that let you manipulate the index points.
 Another option is to use two CD players and two identical CDs, then alternate between machines for every other cue.

 I would only suggest that whatever method you use, you may need to have two devices to play music--not for back up, but for back-to-back playing.
 If a script has a battle raging, you'll use one machine to play the battle music, but once the battle scene ends (which can vary based upon how fast the actors speak), you may need to play another cue immediately and you can't wait while you swap tapes or CDs or wait for the next CD track to be reached.
 If you need super-fast triggering, use two machines.